Course details

 Changes for new learners

-WITT and this programme are part of Te Pūkenga – New Zealand Institute of Skills and Technology.
+WITT and this programme are part of New Zealand Institute of Skills and Technology

 About the provider

 The Western Institute of Technology at Taranaki (WITT) is a quality Government-owned tertiary education institution based in New Zealand's cultural and surfing hub.
 Taranaki is a beautiful region defined by its wonderful snow-capped mountain, extensive coastline, great surfing and many opportunities for outdoor activities.
 WITT is the only state tertiary institution in Taranaki and offers courses from certificate to degree level across a wide range of areas, including Business, Nursing, Hospitality, Te Reo Māori, Humanities, Media, Art, Electrical, Engineering, Automotive, Welding, Carpentry, Architecture, Computing, Fitness, Hairdressing, Beauty Therapy, Make-up Artistry, Social Sciences and Agriculture.
-WITT also specialises in English language tuition and foundation programmes for overseas students.
+WITT also specialises in foundation programmes.